mikebranstein/speech-workshop-instructions/src/chapters/chapter5.md

 <img src="images/chapter5/deploy6.png" class="img-override" />

 Press the *Start* button and start speaking.
-The page may ask to access your microphone, and as you speak, the site will submit your speech to the CSS endpoint you created and return incremental speech results in real-time.
+The page may ask to access your microphone, and as you speak, the site will submit your speech to the STT endpoint you created and return incremental speech results in real-time.

 Try speaking the phrase, "Pikachu is a cool pokemon.":

 <img src="images/chapter5/speech.gif" class="img-override" />

 Now, that's cool!
 As you speak, you'll see incremental results returned to you browser and displayed in the *Current hypothesis* area.
-Then, when the CSS recognizes the end of your utterance, it returns JSON-formatted result:
+Then, when the STT recognizes the end of your utterance, it returns JSON-formatted result:

 ```json
 {